 - In cases where the two homes are far apart, the child may have a hard time physically to go from one house to the other.
 The time spent on traveling back and forth may be used for other more useful activities;

-- Physical custody exchanges may result to a disruptive and stressful situation for the child;
+- Custody exchanges may result in a disruptive and stressful situation for the child;

 - For a child with parents who are conflicting, such conflict may be heightened when going through custody exchanges, thus adversely affecting the child.

-The parents are in the best position to know the best for their child.
+The parents are in the best position to know the best for their child after weighing the benefits of joint and primary physical custody.
 In going through child custody proceedings therefore, they should keep their child’s welfare in mind more than anything else.